bitcoin333/bitcoinbook/README.md

 "Mastering Bitcoin" will be available in print and e-book format in Fall 2014.
 To pre-order your copy, please visit:

 http://bitcoinbook.info

+# Translations

+The Hungarian translation of the book can be found in the HU subdirectory.